comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - Tools to execute experiment and measurement of metrics -->

-figure with overview of benchmark components
-{:.todo}

-Link to anonimized source code
-{:.todo}

-Table with all config options?
-Maybe just in appendix?
-{:.todo}

 ### Fragmentation

 In order to convert the centralized dataset produced by SNB into a decentralized environment, we provide a tool that can fragment datasets using different fragmentation strategies.
-While this tool provides is highly configurable in terms of its strategies using a declarative JSON-LD-based configuration files, we only summarize its functionality in terms of two fragmentation dimensions.
+While this tool is highly configurable in terms of its strategies using declarative JSON-LD-based configuration files, we only summarize its functionality in terms of two fragmentation dimensions.
 Finally, we illustrate its functionality by discussing different fragmentation strategies for handling posts and comments within the SNB dataset.
 All strategies within this tool are implemented in a streaming manner,